 When Matthew died, it really changed how I interacted with those in our neighborhood.
-Like with the exception of a few (and by “few” I mean three counting Doris), I didn’t actually interact.
+Like with the exception of a few, I didn’t actually interact.
 Like when I saw people I knew “before” I, quite literally, ran as fast as I could in the opposite direction, and I also threw away block party invitations, and we turned our lights off for Halloween (not that anyone trick or treats anymore), and, one time, when I saw one of our neighbors, Ed, behind me in the checkout line in the grocery store, I put all of my newly-dyed dark hair over my face (Cousin It style) and silently prayed he didn’t see me.
 I saw Ed a few more times thereafter, each of which I pretended I didn’t know him.

 I can tell strangers my baby died, but, for some reason, it’s more difficult to break the news to people who knew we were expecting him, so I determined it far preferable to just not speak to certain people ever again.